The Canadian Museum of Immigration at Pier 21 Board of Trustees

 Mark Boudreau graduated with a Bachelor of Arts degree (political science / history) from Carleton University in Ottawa.
 He is currently working as Director of Corporate Affairs (Atlantic) for Loblaw Companies.
 Prior to his current position, he was a senior consultant for National Public Relations in Halifax, providing strategic planning, communications, and stakeholder relations advice to a variety of clients, including the Halifax Port Authority, The Shaw Group, Labatt, and the Atlantic Policy Congress of First Nation Chiefs, as well as a number of federal and provincial government departments.
 Mr. Boudreau also worked as a political advisor to several senior cabinet ministers, both federally and provincially.
 He also worked as director of communications for Alliance Atlantis.
 Mr. Boudreau, who served on the inaugural board of the new Halifax Seaport Farmers’ Market, was a member of the Pier 21 Society Board of Directors.

 Ralph Chiodo is the President of Active Green + Ross Tire & Automotive Centre, which operates 70 franchise locations in Ontario.
 At the age of 14, Mr. Chiodo emigrated from Catanzaro, Italy, to Canada through Pier 21.
-In 1967, he started his own automotive services business in Etobicoke, Ontario.
+On October 15, 1966, he started his own automotive services business in Etobicoke, Ontario.
 An active member of his community, he has served on the board of a number of organizations and associations, including as President of the Rotary Club of Etobicoke, Chairman of the IC Savings Foundation, and Member of the Pier 21 Society Board of Directors, with further responsibilities as the organization’s Fundraising Co Chair.
 Mr. Chiodo is the recipient of many awards, including the Canadian Italian Business Professional Association’s President’s Award and the Queen’s Jubilee Medal.